Total principal paid: --

 To show how this complex formula can be easily understood, we’ve presented a simple example below.

 |Equipment finance loan amount||Repayments (5% interest)||Repayments (7.5% interest)||Repayments (10% interest)|

 In the example below, we’ll use a $50,000 loan at a 12% interest rate, repaid monthly over 7 years without a balloon payment attached to the loan:

 If you want to quickly calculate your repayments without creating your own spreadsheet with the above calculations, you can use our free equipment finance calculator.

 Calculated your estimated Equipment Finance Repayments and need to look at other loan or tax calculations?
-We have a range of Money.com.au calculators for almost any situation — you can visit our dedicated page to view the full list of financial calculators.
-You can use these calculators to estimate your capital gains tax, convert a factor rate to APR, and much more.
+We have a range of financial calculators for almost any situation.
+You can use these to calculate your pay, add or subtract GST, estimate car loan repayments, convert a factor rate to APR, and much more.

 You will qualify for equipment finance with the majority of Australian lenders if you operate a business which has been trading for at least 12 months, have an Australian Business Number and are registered for GST.
 You can still qualify for equipment finance if you are self-employed, a sole trader, or your business has been operating for less than 12 months, however you may be required to provide extensive documentation to prove your ability to repay the loan.

 Equipment finance interest rates start as low as 4.49% for a commercial hire purchase or finance lease, while an unsecured business loan will have interest rates that start at 9.90%.
 The best equipment finance interest rates will be offered to secure, stable businesses applying for a secured form of equipment finance.